Param Bir Singh's letter rocks Lok Sabha; BJP demands resignation of MVA govt, Sena defends | Politics

 ''The issue is nothing but part of BJP's big conspiracy,'' he claimed.

-Days after he was shunted out, Singh wrote a letter to Maharashtra chief minister Uddhav Thackeray alleging that the state home minister had asked Sachin Waze, currently in custody of the National Investigation Agency (NIA), and other police officers to collect Rs 100 crore monthly, including Rs 50 crore to Rs 60 crore from bars and restaurants in Mumbai.
+Days after he was shunted out, Singh wrote a letter to Thackeray alleging that the state home minister had asked Sachin Waze, currently in custody of the National Investigation Agency (NIA), and other police officers to collect Rs 100 crore monthly, including Rs 50 crore to Rs 60 crore from bars and restaurants in Mumbai.

 Deshmukh had denied these allegations.